 Love them or hate them, hollow chocolate bunnies will most likely be part of your Easter.
 (They make great Easter basket stuffers, after all.)
 Considering the underwhelming amount of chocolate they provide (compared with their solid counterparts), chowing down on hollow bunnies may seem like one of the more bizarre Easter traditions.
 But there’s a reason behind the candy’s popularity.

 In 1939, chocolate manufacturers wanted a way to make chocolate bunnies that could be large and decorative while still easy to eat.
 You’ll have no problem biting into a thin, hollow chocolate bunny, but bigger chunks of solid chocolate can be tough on your chompers.
 And let’s be honest: Making hollow bunnies was also a way for manufacturers to sell larger products at a cheaper price.

 Buying candy Peeps

 These brightly colored, sugar-coated, chick-shaped marshmallows were invented in 1953 and quickly became a staple in Easter baskets.
 Now they come in dozens of different shapes and colors for nearly every holiday.
-There are even six new Peeps flavors for 2022!
-Here’s a fun fact: It only takes six minutes to make a batch of Peeps.
+Here’s a fun fact: It takes just six minutes to make a batch of Peeps.
 Talk about fast food.

 Photo by Cathy Scola/Getty Images